Netsach/concrete-datastore/docs/api-routes.md

   "https://<webapp>/api/v1.1/auth/change-password/"
 ```

-**Response** : `200 (OK)` with the JSON containing the user's information.
+**Response**: `200 (OK)` with the JSON containing the user's information.

-_Without a `password_change_token`_ : A user can change his own password any time he wants if he is logger to the API.
+_Without a `password_change_token`_: A user can change his own password any time he wants if he is logger to the API.

 Besides, a user of a level manager or above (requester) is able to change another user's password (target).
 Thus, he (the requester) should satisfy either one of these conditions:

 -  is superuser
 -  is admin and the password that he attempts to changes belongs to a manager or a simple user
--  is manager, the target is a simple user and he has the same scope that the targeted user (if datamodel is not scoped, no manager can change any other user's password)
+-  is manager, the target is a simple user and he has the same scope as the targeted user (if the datamodel is not scoped, no manager can change any other user's password)

 ```shell
 curl \